king-shak/UniAssist/README.md

 ### Ongoing

- * For some reason the logout button disappears when viewing the todo list.
+ * For some reason the logout button disappears when viewing the Todo list.

 ## Future Work

-Almost all of this is what we originally set out for, but weren't able to accomplish in the time frame.
+Almost all of this is what we originally set out for but weren't able to accomplish in the time frame.

  * Implementing the following features:
     * Notes.